 With your kitchen prepped and ready, it’s time for the transformation to begin.
 This is where you’ll see your vision come to life, one coat at a time.
 The key to a flawless finish is patience and attention to detail during each step.
 Rushing the process can lead to drips, uneven color, and a finish that doesn’t last.
 This painting stage is less about speed and more about method.
 Each layer, from primer to the final top coat, plays a specific role in creating a durable and beautiful surface.
 Think of it like building something from the ground up; a weak foundation will compromise the entire structure.
 The same is true for painting cabinets.
 A properly applied primer ensures your paint sticks, while thin, even coats of paint build up to a smooth, professional-looking surface.
 Sanding between coats might seem tedious, but it’s a critical step that separates an amateur job from a professional one.
 While these steps outline the core process, the technique and experience of professional cabinet painters make all the difference in achieving that smooth, factory-like look.
 Follow these steps carefully to ensure your cabinets look their best, and remember that taking your time now will pay off in the long run.

-Step 1: Apply the Primer
+Step 1: Apply Your Coat of Primer

 After all your hard work cleaning and sanding, the primer is what sets the stage for a beautiful and durable paint job.
 Start by applying one coat of a high-quality bonding primer.
 This initial layer is non-negotiable; it prevents stains from bleeding through, ensures the final color looks rich and even, and gives the paint a solid surface to grip onto.
 Make sure to apply a thin, even coat and allow it to dry completely, which usually takes at least an hour.
 A well-primed surface is the foundation of a lasting finish, preventing chipping and peeling down the road and making the rest of the job go much more smoothly.

-Step 2: Paint the First Coat
+Step 2: Apply Your First Coat of Paint

 Once the primer is fully dry, you can apply your first coat of paint.
 For cabinets, a durable paint like a waterborne alkyd is an excellent choice because it levels out smoothly and cures to a hard, furniture-grade finish.
 Use a high-quality brush for cutting in around edges and detailed areas, then switch to a small roller for the large, flat surfaces.
 This combination helps you achieve even coverage without leaving behind noticeable brush marks.
 The most important part of this step is to resist the urge to apply a thick coat.
 Thin is in!
 Let the first coat dry completely before moving on to the next step.